apache/storm/docs/OCI-support.md

 The supervisor calls RuncLibContainerManager to launch the container and the worker inside the container.
 It will first call the `storm.oci.image.tag.to.manifest.plugin` to fetch the mapping of image tag to manifest.
 Then it calls `storm.oci.manifest.to.resources.plugin` to get the list of resources to be downloaded and invokes
 `storm.oci.resources.localizer` to download the config of the image and the layers of the image to a local directory.
-It then composes a `oci-config.json` (see example in Appendix) and invoke worker-launcher to launch the container.
+It then composes a `oci-config.json` (see example in Appendix) and invokes worker-launcher to launch the container.

 The worker-launcher parses the `oci-config.json` file and do some necessary initialization and set up.
 It then creates /run/worker-launcher/layers/xxx/mnt directories and associate them with loopback devices, for example: